 I recognize that I’m employed by the kind of organization that encourages people to be themselves (as long as being themselves doesn’t translate to being disrespectful toward others).
 But speaking to friends in less open environments, I learned that there weren’t candid conversations, that a few hushed words were spoken and then never broached again.

 For most I know, it was back to business as usual.
 This was partially because they worked at companies in which this wasn’t considered appropriate, and partially because people feared that speaking up could get them into trouble.
 Worst-case scenario: It could get them fired.

 At first I rolled my eyes, because thanks to free speech you couldn’t actually lose your job for expressing your political views, right?

 That would be wrong.
 There’s free speech, and then there’s free speech in the workplace.

 So the First Amendment Doesn’t Apply When I’m at Work?

-Eric Kluger, In House Counsel and Director of Operations at The Muse, explained the complicated nature of the First Amendment, pointing out that a common misconception is that it protects speech in any place.
+Eric Kluger, General Counsel at The Muse, explained the complicated nature of the First Amendment, pointing out that a common misconception is that it protects speech in any place.
 It doesn’t.
 And that means a private employer is not prohibited from making rules or setting regulations about what is or isn’t appropriate for work discussions.

 What Happens if I Do Discuss Politics at the Office?